Klokot: History

 On 16 August 1999, after the Kosovo War, a mortar attack carried out by Albanians killed two Serb civilians in the village.
 There had earlier that month been two mortar attacks.

 In August 2003, explosive devices planted in Klokot destroyed five Serb houses, with several injuries, including two American KFOR soldiers.

-The municipality of Klokot was officially established on 8 January 2010, previously being part of the Vitina Municipality.
+The municipality of Klokot was officially established on 8 January 2010, previously being part of the Viti Municipality.
 The seat of the municipality is in Klokot.
-This and other new-formed municipalities of Kosovo are not recognized by Serbian government, which still considers it part of Vitina municipality.
-The municipality was formed based on the Ahtisaari plan for decentralization of Kosovo which called for the establishment of a municipality with Serbian majority within the Vitina municipality.
+The municipality was formed based on the Ahtisaari plan for decentralization of Kosovo which called for the establishment of a municipality with Serbian majority within the Viti municipality.
+After the Brussels Agreement of 2013, representatives of Serbia and Kosovo agreed that the municipality was to become part of the Community of Serb Municipalities.
+Part of the agreement which pertained to the creation of the Association of Serbian municipalities was deemed unconstitutional by the Constitutional Court of Kosovo and since then the agreement has been blocked.

 Between 2014 and March 2016, 30 Serb families with 124 members have left the municipality.
-In December 2016, two local Serb youngsters were stabbed by a group of six Albanians.
-The week before, a house of a Serb returnee family had been burnt down.

-For 2016, the estimated budget for the municipality was €800,000.

-The municipality is planned to be included in the Community of Serb Municipalities, according to the Brussels Agreement (2013).